KeyStore

 2. Security Enhancements

-- Comprehensive Audit Logs: Records all access and reference events for files in this repository (e.g., when and by which pipeline), supporting full traceability.
+- Comprehensive Audit Logs: Records all file reference events (when and by which pipeline), supporting full traceability.

-- Strict Permission Controls: Adheres to the system's unified Role Permissions Model for fine-grained access management.
+- Strict Permission Controls: Adheres to the system's unified Role Permissions Model for fine-grained access control.

-- Declarative Access Scope: Allows precise control over the conditions under which secret files can be referenced via configuration.
-See the Permission Checks rules in pipeline file reference for details.
+- Declarative Access Scope: Allows precise control over the conditions under which secret files can be referenced.
+See Permission Checks for details.

 Reference in Pipelines